Chelsea transfers: Blues to target striker after Joao Felix signing but open to Raheem Sterling offers

-Chelsea are set to sign Joao Felix from Atletico Madrid for up to £46.3m; Blues will then target a striker and have been interested in Victor Osimhen all summer, but won't sign the Napoli star on a permanent deal as things stand; Chelsea are open to offers for Raheem Sterling
+Chelsea have signed Joao Felix from Atletico Madrid for up to £46.3m; Blues will now target a striker and have been interested in Victor Osimhen all summer, but won't sign the Napoli star on a permanent deal as things stand; Chelsea are open to offers for Raheem Sterling

 Chelsea's busy summer shows no signs of slowing down, with the Blues hoping to sign a striker alongside the arrival of Joao Felix.

-The 24-year-old will sign a six-year deal with the option for a further year, with his arrival helping to allow Conor Gallagher to finally complete his move to Atletico.
+The 24-year-old has signed a six-year deal with the option for a further year, with his arrival helping to allow Conor Gallagher to finally complete his move to Atletico.

 The LaLiga side agreed a £36m deal for the midfielder but the move stalled when Chelsea's signing of Atletico forward Samu Omorodion fell through earlier this month.